Suki: A Like Story: Characters

 A famous 21-year-old writer, Hina refers to Tomoaki as Tomo-kun, a name that he hasn't been called in at least ten years.
-Curiously enough, the genres he writes in are erotica and children's books.
+The genres he writes in are erotica and children's books.
 Tomo is the writer of Hina's favorite series of children's books, all featuring bears.
 Like Hina, Tomo is very carefree and sometimes hard to handle.
 He has also hired a bodyguard to protect him.
 Later in the story, Tomo writes a series of books, titled "Suki", that mirror the lives of Hina and Shiro, much like in Chobits, another work by Clamp.